USS Growler (SSG-577): Operational history

 Growler then proceeded to the Pacific via Norfolk, Virginia, Key West, Florida, and the Panama Canal, putting in at Pearl Harbor on 7 September to serve as flagship of Submarine Division 12.
 At Pearl Harbor the guided missile sub participated in a variety of battle and torpedo exercises as well as missile practice before beginning her first Regulus Deterrent Mission.
 On this mission, which lasted from 12 March to 17 May 1960, Growler departed Hawaii with a full store of Regulus sea-to-surface missiles, armed with nuclear warheads, and patrolled under a strict cloak of secrecy.
-Their patrols could last two months or more at a stretch and required them to remain submerged for hours and even days—which pales in comparison to the patrols of nuclear-powered ballistic missile submarines, but was a strain for the crew of a much smaller diesel boat.
+Their patrols could last two months or more at a stretch and required them to remain submerged for hours and even days—which is much less than the patrols of present-day nuclear-powered ballistic missile submarines, but was a strain for the crew of a much smaller diesel boat.
 It is traditional that the log entries for 00:00 (midnight) on New Year's Day be made in verse.
 On 1 January 1961, during Growlers second patrol, Lieutenant (j.g.)
 Bruce Felt wrote: "Not our idea of fun and good cheers/But doing our job to ensure many New Years."

 According to the documentary "Regulus: The First Nuclear Missile Submarines", the primary target for Growler in the event of a nuclear exchange would be to eliminate the Soviet naval base at Petropavlovsk-Kamchatsky.
 The patrols made by Growler and her sisters represented the first ever deterrent patrols in the history of the submarine Navy, preceding those made by the Polaris missile submarines.

 From May 1960 through December 1963, Growler made nine such deterrent mission patrols, the fourth of which terminated at Yokosuka, Japan, on 24 April 1962, as the Navy displayed one of its newest weapons.